You don’t have to be a building scientist to improve indoor comfort. But it helps to know a few tricks of the trade.

 To be sure, many comfort problems do require things like new heat pumps, whole-house dehumidifiers, and controlled ventilation systems.
 But when the problem has to do with home infrastructure – or the home’s envelope – it’s better to fix that problem instead.
 That way, you’re addressing the problem at its source, not putting a band-aid on it.

-Bottom line for homeowners: If you’re not as comfortable as you’d like to be, don’t immediately resort to an equipment upgrade.
+The bottom line for homeowners: If you’re not as comfortable as you’d like to be, don’t immediately resort to an equipment upgrade.
 The problem isn’t always your equipment – it might be your home.
 And there’s almost always a way to fix it.

 Building science isn’t just the most comfort-effective choice.
 It can be cost-effective, too.